The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Characterizing galaxy environments

+Criterion (i) sets the outer boundary of Hyperion at an overdensity threshold comparable to that used in \citet{Cucciati+18}.
+Although \citet{Cucciati+18} adopted a slightly lower threshold of $n_\sigma > 2.0$, both choices correspond to $\log_{10}(1+\delta_{\rm gal}) \sim 0.21$ at $z\sim 2.5$ due to the use of different VMC maps.
+As a result, the structure identified here as Hyperion has a similar projected spatial extent -- though a somewhat different redshift distribution -- to that mapped in \citet{Cucciati+18}.
+Since this definition also motivated the confined cosmological simulations of Hyperion presented in \citet{Ata+22}, their results likewise imply the structure we identify as Hyperion will evolve into a massive filamentary supercluster comparable in scale and mass to the Coma/$\rm A\,1367$ system \citep{Fontanelli84}.

+The $n_\sigma \geq 4.0$ threshold appearing in criterion (ii) sets the boundary between overdensity peaks and lower-density outskirts within Hyperion and was chosen to facilitate comparison with other studies, particularly the analysis of the Elent\'ari proto-supercluster presented in \citet{Forrest+24}.
+Although Elent\'ari also resides in the COSMOS field, it lies at $z\sim3.3$, making a direct comparison in terms of $\delta_{\rm gal}$ unphysical.
+We therefore adopted an identical $n_\sigma$-threshold to define peaks, as this metric is more readily comparable across redshift.
+In our maps, $n_\sigma \geq 4.0$ corresponds to $\log_{10}(1+\delta_{\rm gal}) \sim 0.35$ at $z\sim2.5$.

+Finally, criterion (iii) roughly corresponds to a condition imposed on the average overdensity of the protostructure and the number of voxels from which it is composed.
+The mass of the voxels is estimated by using \citep[from][]{Steidel+98}

 where $\bar{\rho}$ is the mean comoving density of the universe, $\langle\delta_{\rm gal}\rangle$ is the mean overdensity of the voxels defining the peak, $V$ is the combined comoving volume of the voxels, and $b$ is the bias factor, \citep[2.55, as derived at $z\sim 2.5$ by][]{Durkalec+15}.
-It should be noted that, while this mass estimate may be rough, in this work it is used primarily as a method for differentiating between regions that are overdense because they are potentially protostructures, and regions that are overdense simply due to cosmological perturbations in density.
+It should be noted that, while this mass estimate may be rough, in this work it is used only as a method for differentiating between regions that are overdense because they are potentially protostructures, and regions that are overdense simply due to cosmological perturbations in density.
+Given the robustness of our field sample (see Figure \ref{fig:TotalSMF}) and the functional form of Equation \ref{Eqn:PeakMass}, any uncertainties in the bias factor will have no meaningful effects on the conclusion of this paper.

-With this framework established, Hyperion is defined as the most massive structure in the COSMOS field.
-Furthermore, by considering only voxels within Hyperion above higher $n_\sigma$-thresholds, we can isolate its overdensity peaks in our analysis.
-Based on criteria (ii) of the protostructure definition, we define the \emph{peaks} of Hyperion to be contiguous sets of voxels within Hyperion which have $n_\sigma \geq 4.0$.
-The \emph{outskirts} of Hyperion are then the remaining voxels which fall in the overdensity range $2.5 \leq n_\sigma \leq 4.0$.
-A more detailed description of Hyperion is given in Appendix \ref{App:HyperionStructure}.
+With this framework established, Hyperion was defined as the most massive structure in the COSMOS field.
+By considering only voxels within Hyperion above higher $n_\sigma$ thresholds, we could further isolate its internal overdensity structure.
+Using the $n_\sigma \geq 4.0$ threshold appearing in criterion (ii), we defined the ''peaks" of Hyperion to be contiguous sets of voxels within Hyperion with $n_\sigma \geq 4.0$.
+The ``outskirts" of Hyperion were then defined as the remaining voxels associated with Hyperion that lie in the overdensity range $2.5 \leq n_\sigma < 4.0$.
+A more detailed description of the structure of Hyperion is provided in Appendix \ref{App:HyperionStructure}.